Sunwood-ai-labs/bolt.Oscar-aws/docs/README.en.md

 </p>

 > [!IMPORTANT]
->  bolt.Oscar was developed using [cline (formerly Claude Dev)](https://github.com/clinebot/cline), [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage), and [claude.ai](https://claude.ai/).
-A significant portion of the release notes, README, and commit messages were generated using the latest AI technologies.
+>  bolt.Oscar is a repository developed using [cline (formerly Claude Dev)](https://github.com/clinebot/cline), [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage), and [claude.ai](https://claude.ai/).
+Most of the release notes, README, and commit messages were generated using the latest AI technology.

 ## 🚀 Project Overview

-bolt.Oscar-aws is an infrastructure automation template for rapidly deploying the AI-driven development environment Bolt.new on AWS.
-This repository provides the following features:
+bolt.Oscar-aws is an infrastructure automation template for rapidly deploying the AI-driven development environment, Bolt.new, on AWS.
+This repository uses Terraform to provision AWS resources and deploys a Streamlit application on ECS Fargate.
+Version 0.1.0 automates the provisioning of AWS resources and the deployment of the Streamlit application.

-1. **Automated deployment using AWS ECS Fargate**
-2. **Fully code-defined infrastructure using Terraform**
-3. **Secure network configuration and load balancing**
-4. **Auto-scaling and monitoring**

 ## 🆕 Latest News

-- 🎉 **v1.3.0 released**:
-  - Automated AWS ECS Fargate deployment
-  - Improved Terraform modules
-  - Optimized security groups and network settings
-  - Added CloudWatch logging
+- 🎉 **v0.1.0 Release**: Added automatic deployment of Streamlit applications using AWS ECS Fargate.
+It automatically creates and configures VPC, subnets, internet gateway, security groups, ALB, ECS cluster, ECS service, and task definitions using Terraform. `app.py` is the entry point for the Streamlit application, and `requirements.txt` lists the necessary libraries.  `whitelist.csv` specifies the IP addresses allowed to access the ALB, and `terraform.tfvars` allows customization of settings such as AWS region, project name, and container image.
+A CloudWatch log group is created to monitor application logs.

-## ✨ Key Features
+## ✨ Main Features

-1. **Infrastructure Automation**:
-   - Automated provisioning of AWS resources using Terraform
-   - Containerized application operation with ECS Fargate
+- Automatic deployment of Streamlit applications using AWS ECS Fargate
-   - Load balancing with Application Load Balancer

-2. **Security Measures**:
-   - Proper design of VPC and subnets
-   - Access control using security groups
+- Infrastructure as Code using Terraform
-   - Implementation of the principle of least privilege for IAM roles and policies

-3. **Monitoring and Operation**:
+- Secure network configuration and load balancing
-   - Log management with CloudWatch
+- Logging with CloudWatch
-   - Alert and metric configuration
-   - Auto-scaling functionality

 ## 🔧 How to Use